jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-but what if we were using C?
+But what if we were using C?

 +++